FatmaSliti/react-todo-list-app/README.md

 <h1>TodoList</h1>

+Welcome to my Todo List App!
+This straightforward web application helps you keep track of your tasks and stay organized.

+## Features

+- Add new tasks with descriptions.
+- Mark tasks as completed.
+- Remove tasks from the list.
+- Edit task details.

 ## screenshot of the app

 ![App Screenshot](/todolist.png)

+## Technologies Used

+- HTML
+- CSS
+- react

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).